globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/ethics/policy.md

 This includes:

-**Auditability** It is important to establish mechanisms that facilitate the infrastructure’s auditability.
-This will include providing extensive provenance on the data produced and provided by GLOBALISE and any other authoritative layers that we add, creating meticulous data sheets for every dataset produced and publishing datasets and research in peer-reviewed journals.
+**Auditability** This will include providing extensive provenance on the data produced and provided by GLOBALISE and any other authoritative layers that we add, creating meticulous datasheets for every dataset produced, and publishing datasets and research in peer-reviewed journals.

 **Training and Education** to help develop accountability practices.